-- Ask about the role’s mandate and contributions to bottom line (e.g. increasing revenue, decreasing expenses, improving efficiencies).
+- Ask about the role’s mandate and contributions to the bottom line (e.g. increasing revenue, decreasing expenses, improving efficiencies).

 - Rather than asking for your interviewer to describe the organizational culture, ask them to describe how their teams celebrate success and take corrective action when they have gone off course.

 By inquiring about the celebration of success, you gain insight into the company’s recognition and appreciation of achievements.
 It helps you understand if they prioritize acknowledging and rewarding hard work and innovation, which can be indicative of a positive and motivating work environment.